Geometry-Aware Single-Image 4D Synthesis via Dense Trajectory Generation: More Discussions

-Our method fundamentally mitigates these issues by unifying geometry, appearance, and trajectory generation within a single diffusion backbone.
-This enables bidirectional mutual regularization: geometric constraints guide video synthesis toward spatial consistency, while visual features inform motion prediction for temporal coherence.
-The diffusion process learns to co-evolve appearance and geometry jointly, ensuring every frame is both visually plausible and geometrically self-consistent under the fixed viewpoint.
+Our method fundamentally mitigates these issues by conditioning dense trajectory prediction on the geometric prior within a unified diffusion backbone.
+This enables geometry-guided motion synthesis: the static structural constraints effectively regularize the denoising process toward spatial consistency, while visual features inform the trajectory prediction for temporal coherence.
+By learning to evolve scene dynamics directly from the base geometry, our approach ensures that every frame is both visually plausible and geometrically self-consistent under the fixed viewpoint.
 This prevents the error accumulation plaguing sequential approaches, ensuring robust and high-fidelity 4D content creation with coherent structure, realistic appearance, and accurate motion dynamics.